simonbharris/libft/README.md

 # libft
 Libft project from 42 + Extra projects as I move on in the cirriculum
+NOTE: -- There are extra functions and other helpful projects have been added to my libft since it was first created, such as ft_printf.

 ## First project as a Cadet.